-GMS BY 763 Foundations of Biophysics and Structural Biology II
+GMS BY 762 Foundations of Biophysics and Structural Biology I

 This graduate level course provides a thorough grounding in the theory and major experimental methods of Biophysics and Structural Biology.
-The course covers thermodynamic and spectroscopic methods, computational biology and structural NMR.
+The course covers x-ray diffraction, crystallography, electron microscopy and image processing.
 Atkinson.
 2 cr, Spring sem.
 Mon 1:00pm-2:50pm.

-GMS BY 776 Macromolecular Assemblies I
+GMS BY 777 Macromolecular Assemblies II

 This graduate level course covers the concepts of the assembly of biomacromolecules, their structure and stabilizing forces, and biological function as related to structure.
-Examples are drawn from protein and proteinnucleic acid assemblies, and membrane proteins.
-Shipley.
+Examples are drawn from assemblies of lipoproteins, phospholipids, and membrane proteins.
+Atkinson.
 2 cr, Spring sem.
 Wed 1:00pm-2:50pm.
-Note: Course will be offered if enough students register.